mne-tools/mne-python/doc/source/faq.rst

 the whitened GFP.
 The numbers in the GFP panel represent the estimated rank of the data, which amounts to the effective degrees of freedom by which the sqaured sum across sensors is devided when computing the whitened GFP [1].
-The whitened GFP also helps detecting spurious late components which are the consequence of over- or under-regularization.
+The whitened GFP also helps detecting spurious late evoked components which can be the consequence of over- or under-regularization.

 Note that if data have been processed using signal space separation (SSS) [5], gradiometers and magnetometers will be displayed jointly because both are